tazama-lf/docs/Technical/Processors/Rule-Processors/standard-rule-processor-exit-and-error-conditions.md

         "subRuleRef": ".01",

         "upperLimit": 86400000,
-        "outcome": true,
         "reason": "Creditor account is less than 1 day old" }],
 ```

-By convention, a non-deterministic outcome has a `false` outcome while a deterministic outcome has a `true` outcome.

 ## Register of standard error conditions

-The `ruleResult.result` for error conditions is *always* `false`.

 The `ruleResult.subRuleRef` for an error condition is *always* `.err`